swcarpentry/python-second-language/_extras/design.md

 How do I...

-*   ...express common operations (loops, conditionals, aggregate data structures) in Python?
+*   ...express operations I'm already familiar with (loops, conditionals, lists) in Python?
 *   ...break a program into functions?
 *   ...write unit tests for Python programs?
 *   ...use data structures make programs simpler and more efficient?